goodboy/tractor/README.rst

 tons of logging throughout the core. ``tractor`` isn't opinionated on how you use this information and users are expected to consume log messages in whichever way is appropriate for the system at hand.
-That being said, when hacking on ``tractor`` there is a prettified console formatted which you can enable to see what the heck is going on.
+That being said, when hacking on ``tractor`` there is a prettified console formatter which you can enable to see what the heck is going on.
 Just put the following somewhere in your code:

 .. code:: python